The History Of Los Angeles Southwest College

 Since its opening, LASC has established itself as a key force in the educational, recreational and cultural development for the region.
-Several academic and occupational programs have distinguished themselves in the past 46 years, including the nursing and child development departments.
+Several academic and occupational programs have distinguished themselves over the years, such as the nursing and child development departments.

 More and more students each year are also taking part in online Distance Education courses, providing a new avenue in which students are receiving an LASC education.

-Cox passed away in October 27, 2001, but not before she was honored by the LASC community for her many years of dedicated work for the college.
-Even in her later years, she campaigned for the passage of the bond initiative so the campus could be completed.
+Cox passed away in October 27, 2001, but not before she was honored by the LASC community for her many years of dedicated work.
+Even in her later years, she campaigned for the passage of a bond initiative so the campus could be completed.

-On April 2, 2015, the college is set to celebrate the new School of Career and Technical Education building as well as the renovated, modernized and upgraded Cox Building, which includes the refurbished Little Theater and Library.
+On April 2, 2015, the college celebrated the new School of Career and Technical Education building as well as the renovated, modernized and upgraded Cox Building, which includes the refurbished Little Theater and Library.